School closure work can be found at the bottom of this webpage.

 Below is a selection of phonic videos which have been archived from lockdown for your child to watch at home if they need further practice.

 Spelling check up will take place the following Friday and new spellings will be sent home.
-If you would like extra then you can always practice the Year 1 common exception words listed below:
+If you would like extra then you can always practice the Year 1 or 2 common exception words.
+There are examples of these below.

 Below are some links to games to help with maths skills at home